-As marijuana legalization sweeps across the nation, the financial opportunities continue to manifest, with many referring to the potential of the marijuana industry as the "green rush."
-Marijuana related profits used to be contained to the black market, but the advent of legalization has meant those profits have spread to the people; those in business, those employed by marijuana related businesses and those who experience the benefits through state tax revenue.
+As marijuana legalization sweeps across the nation, the financial opportunities continue to proliferate, with many referring to the potential of the marijuana industry as the "green rush."
+Marijuana related profits used to be contained to the black market, but the advent of legalization has meant those profits have spread to the people; those in business, those with cannabis jobs, and those who experience the benefits through state tax revenue.
 These are not the only ways the industry has been spreading the love, however.
-Cannabis stocks have also hit the market and this underscores the level to which the industry has reached the mainstream.
-Those looking to invest in the best cannabis stocks will have to do their research before jumping in.
+Cannabis stocks have also hit the market, underscoring the level to which the industry has reached the mainstream.
+But those looking to invest in the best cannabis stocks will have to do their research before jumping in.

 If you live in one of the legal states, you’ve almost definitely heard of MedMen and maybe even frequent one of their many dispensaries.
-The U.S.-based cannabis company trades on the OTC markets under MMNFF, gaining interest through the reliability of its dispensaries.
+The U.S.-based cannabis company trades on the OTC markets under MMNFF, gaining interest through the reliability and somewhat luxurious vibes of its dispensaries.
 They’re currently ensconced in an ambitious U.S. expansion with a primary focus on Florida but have also teamed with Cronos for their Canadian projects.
-If you’re looking to throw your cash behind a U.S. company, MedMen may be the place to do it.
+If you’re looking to throw your cash behind a U.S. company, MedMen stock may be the place to do it.
 MedMen stock news is constantly swirling through the news, and the MedMen stock price points are accessible to most investors.

-Investing in cannabis stocks while the industry is beginning to bloom seems like a sound idea but there is still a lot of risk involved.
+Investing in marijuana companies while the industry is beginning to bloom seems like a sound idea but there is still a lot of risk involved.
 Due to the fact the plant is still illegal on a federal level, banking presents itself as a large concern.
 Financial institutions risk breaking federal law should they get involved with marijuana related businesses and, therefore, cash management becomes a huge issue.
 With the industry only just beginning to bloom, it's also hard to determine the best cannabis stocks in advance.
 Which companies will rise and which will fall?
 There are so many businesses flooding the market today.
-Not all will rise to the top of the industry and betting on any of them will present an obvious gamble, just as it is with any other stock.
+Not all will rise to the top of the industry and betting on any of them is an obvious gamble, just as it is with any other stock.
 Despite all of the this, there are some companies worth taking a look at.
-The main idea is to look at the companies that present the least kind of legal risk moving forward while still showing a lot of room to grow along with the industry and companies with a proven record of being managed correctly.
+The main idea is to look at the companies that present the least kind of legal risk moving forward while still showing a lot of room to grow within the industry and companies with a proven record of being managed correctly.